 As a conscientious business owner, you already know the importance of business accounting.
 Your profit and loss statement, balance sheet, and statement of cash flows aren’t just accounting terms—they all work together to tell the story of your business’s finances.

-Many business owners focus on the KPIs specific to their particular industry.
-Although this is helpful as you measure your business’s success against your competitors’ performance, there are certain KPIs you can monitor without making comparisons to other businesses in your field.
-Ratios—especially the quick ratio—can give you fast insights into your business’s health and performance, just by using your current financial statements.
+And by using these financial statements, you can gain fast insights into your business’s health and performance.
+One way to do this is by using the quick ratio formula.
 In this guide, we’ll review what a quick ratio is, go over the quick ratio formula, and explain how you can find the quick ratio for your business.

 The quick ratio is a number that tells you within moments whether your company can pay all of its current debts.
 Also called the acid test ratio, the quick ratio is a measure of your business’s liquidity.

-The calculation for the quick ratio focuses on current assets and current liabilities.
-For the purposes of the quick ratio calculation, current assets are primarily cash and cash equivalents—known as quick assets—as well as some accounts receivable.
+The quick ratio formula focuses on current assets and current liabilities.
+For the purposes of the quick ratio formula, current assets are primarily cash and cash equivalents—known as quick assets—as well as some accounts receivable.
 Basically, anything that can be converted into cash within 90 days or less is considered a quick asset.

-Current liabilities—like accounts payable, credit card payments, and loan payments due within the next 12 months—make up the other half of the quick ratio calculation.
+Current liabilities—like accounts payable, credit card payments, and loan payments due within the next 12 months—make up the other half of the quick ratio formula.

 For the purposes of the quick ratio calculation, fixed assets like furniture, vehicles, and buildings and long-term liabilities like building loans due more than a year from now are not considered.
-Equity is also not included in the quick ratio.
+Equity is also not included in the quick ratio formula.

 The quick ratio is calculated based on information on your company’s balance sheet.
 The balance sheet is a picture of what your company owns (assets) and what it owes (liabilities.)
 Unlike the profit and loss statement and statement of cash flows, which only include information for a specified time range, the balance sheet shows your company’s financial position as of a certain point in time.